 Grahame Shame

 This seminar examines how cities

 grow and develop over time.
 It

 employs a theory of urban actors

 and conceptual models as tools for

 the analysis of the city, its urban

 systems and design ecologies.
 The

 course maps transformations in

 these actors and their models at

 various scales over time in a

 specific locations.
-This seminar invites students to explore the sublime effects of precarious architecture through visual and literary representations; students will use a structural simulation application to provide for a hands-on approach to exploring structural daring in realtime.
-MSRED CAPSTONE CLASS Thursday, April 9 & 17 9:00am COMMUNITY DEVELOPMENT PLANNING PLAN Thursday, April 9 11am Patrice Derrington Patrice Derrington
+MSRED CAPSTONE CLASS Thursday, April 9 & 17 9:00am Patrice Derrington Patrice Derrington

 The course synthesizes the analytical, comparative, and critical processes involved in real estate development projects, transactions and investments.
 Students demonstrate their understanding of the dynamics of real estate development.
-Moira O'Neill-Hutson Moira O'Neill-Hutson This course explores the history, theory, and practice of communit development.
-It requires students to question the assumptions underlying past programs and policies, identify opportunities, ar think critically about the program and policies that will be needed going forward.